xenserver/terraform-provider-xenserver/DEVELOP.md

 3. Add new component configuration under `/examples/terraform-main/main.tf`, and run some manual tests(see [Prepare Terraform for local provider install](README.md)).

-*Note:* Before run tests, there should be a set up XenServer instance.
+*Note:* Before running tests, the XenServer instance should be properly set up.

 ### Name rules